Thoroldvix/WOTLK-EconOMatic/README.md

 ## Project Description

 EconOMatic is an API that aims to consolidate economy information for WoW Classic WOTLK.
-It provides access to various data, including auction house information, server population, and more, all through a single unified interface.
+It provides access to various data, including auction house information, server population, and more, all combined into single API.
 Whether you are a player interested in analyzing the in-game market dynamics or a professional player involved in gold trading, EconOMatic offers a range of functionalities that can greatly benefit you.